ChilliCream/graphql-workshop/docs/5-adding-complex-filter-capabilities.md

     Here, we use the `ToBatchPageAsync` method to return a page of sessions for each track ID.

-1. Now go back to Banana Cake Pop and refresh the schema.
+1. Now go back to Nitro and refresh the schema.

     ![Inspect Track Sessions](images/27-bcp-schema.webp)